-- 1.4.1 The process of preparing Copeland Borough's Local Development Framework has been is as follows: - In November 2008 we began the process with a series of Stakeholder Workshops to outline the scope for the LDF and draft a Vision and Objectives - In May 2009 we consulted on Issues and Options for the whole Local Development Framework.
-The responses to that document have been important in developing the policy choices further. - The second major consultation stage the Preferred Options took place between May and July 2010 and presented the Council's draft policies and proposals for the Core Strategy and Development Management Policies - The This current consultation on the Pre-Submission draft of the Core Strategy and the Development Management Policies DPD built ds on the feedback received at the Preferred Options stage and representeds the Council's final draft policies.
+- 1.3.1 The process of preparing Copeland Borough's Local Plan has been as follows: - In November 2008 we began the process with a series of Stakeholder Workshops to outline the scope for the LDF and draft a Vision and Objectives - In May 2009 we consulted on Issues and Options for the whole Local Development Framework.
+The responses to that document have been important in developing the policy choices further. - The second major consultation stage the Preferred Options took place between May and July 2010 and presented the Council's draft policies and proposals for the Core Strategy and Development Management Policies - The consultation on the Pre-Submission Draft of the Core Strategy and the Development Management Policies DPD built on the feedback received at the